 Assuming you stay overnight in B.A., you’ll transfer to the domestic airport for the flight to Patagonia.
 (Our air desk can arrange this flight.)
-You will be met at the airport and transferred to Carrileufu Valley Lodge.
+You will be met at the airport and transferred to Carrileufu River Lodge.
 The drive takes 2.5-3 hours from Bariloche and 1.5 hours from Esquel.
 If time permits, you will have the chance to fish until dark with a guide then enjoy drinks and dinner at the lodge.

 The Rivadavia is as technical as it is beautiful, and anglers come from around the world to fish it.
 Only four miles long, the river is floated in one day and will provide you with frequent opportunities to sight-fish with small nymphs and various dry flies.
 You may also have the chance to visit one of the river’s small spring creek tributaries before finishing your day on the shores of Lago Verde.